Lyman James Briggs: Uranium Committee (1939–1941)

 Britain was at war and felt an atomic bomb should have the highest priority, especially because the Germans might soon have one; but the US was not at war at that time and many Americans did not want to get involved.
 One of the members of the MAUD Committee, Marcus Oliphant flew to the United States in late August 1941 in an unheated bomber to find out why the United States was ignoring the MAUD Committee's findings.
-Oliphant said that: "The minutes and reports had been sent to Lyman Briggs, who was the Director of the Uranium Committee, and we were puzzled to receive virtually no comment.
+Oliphant said: "The minutes and reports had been sent to Lyman Briggs, who was the Director of the Uranium Committee, and we were puzzled to receive virtually no comment.
 I called on Briggs in Washington, only to find out that this inarticulate and unimpressive man had put the reports in his safe and had not shown them to members of his committee.
 I was amazed and distressed."

 Oliphant then met the whole Uranium Committee.
 Samuel K. Allison was a new committee member, a talented experimentalist and a protégé of Arthur Compton at the University of Chicago.
 "Oliphant came to a meeting", Allison recalls, "and said 'bomb' in no uncertain terms.
 He told us we must concentrate every effort on the bomb and said we had no right to work on power plants or anything but the bomb.
 The bomb would cost 25 million dollars, he said, and Britain did not have the money or the manpower, so it was up to us."
 Allison was surprised that Briggs had kept the committee in the dark.

 Oliphant visited other physicists to galvanise the USA into action.
 As a result, in December 1941 Vannevar Bush, director of the powerful Office of Scientific Research and Development, undertook to launch a full-scale effort to develop atomic bombs.
 As the scale of the project became clearer, it came under direct military control as the Manhattan Project.